Keen Kurtis takes Tom Cole Trophy ......

 After an absence of a year, we return to this lovely circuit, to run the Blaster Bates Trophy for only the second time.
 The current holder of the Trophy, Mike Freeman, in his Lotus Elite, had a superb dice with Jonathan Abecassis in his Austin Healey 100/4 in 2015, but the grid was numerically low, so we need to do much better this time.

 August 5th - Silverstone Club - BDC - FISCAR Inter-Marque

 The Bentley Drivers Club has revamped this meeting to reinforce the wonderful old club style feel that has always existed at this event, and FISCAR has increased it's commitment and input.
 As well as our usual Inter-Marque race, we are running the King George VI Cup for invited pre 52 sports cars - *See separate box below for more details*.

 In addition to the above, your Chairman is again running, on his own account, the Bic Healey Trophy which includes the AC v Austin Healey team challenge.
 All FISCAR compliant Austin Healeys and ACs are eligible and they will be joined by Special bodied Sprites and appropriate Invitation cars.

-September 2/3rd - Donington Park - Motors TV - FISCAR Inter-Marque
+September 2/3rd - Donington Park - BARC - FISCAR Inter-Marque